Loading...

 Sustainable Travel Transition Year Fund 16/17 West of England Bid Download pdf PDF approximately 14 M

-The first week of the school summer holidays saw children and young people across the region take over 143,000 free bus journeys, thanks to investment from the West of England Mayoral Combined Authority.
-Initial analysis suggests a jump of nearly a third in youngsters getting on the bus compared to the same time last year.
+The first four weeks of the school summer holidays saw children and young people across the region take over 500,000 free bus journeys, thanks to investment from the West of England Mayoral Combined Authority.
+Initial analysis suggests a significant jump in youngsters getting on the bus compared to the same time last year.